dostarora97/TwitterTestApp/README.md

 # TwitterTestApp
-A simple Twitter App to learn its API
+This will be used to learn twwitter's api.